o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 )

 # if enabled, AtomTest gem is used by the Client and Server Launchers as well as Tools
-# But it it isn't needed in Buildes
+# But it it isn't needed in Builders
 ly_create_alias(NAME AtomTest.Clients NAMESPACE Gem TARGETS Gem::AtomTest)
 ly_create_alias(NAME AtomTest.Servers NAMESPACE Gem TARGETS Gem::AtomTest)
 ly_create_alias(NAME AtomTest.Tools   NAMESPACE Gem TARGETS Gem::AtomTest)